telerik/xaml-docs/controls/touchmanager/touch-modes.md

 ## TouchMode examples

-This section demonstrates the TouchModes with an example containing few nested UIElements.
+This section demonstrates the TouchModes with an example containing a few nested UIElements.

 __Figure 1: The logical tree of the example - parent Grid, a Border inside the grid and an Ellipse inside the border__
 ![TouchManager | Touch Modes Image 01](images/touchmanager_touch_modes_01.png)